networknt/light-doc/content/tool/consul/cluster-install.md

 ### Create Server Config for other nodes

-The encrypt key must be the same for all of the participants in the cluster, so copying the file has already taken care of that requirement for us.
+The encryption key must be the same for all of the participants in the cluster, so copying the file has already taken care of that requirement for us.
 Keep this in mind when creating new configurations.
 Copy the contents of this configuration file to the other machines that will be acting as your consul servers.
 Place them in a file at /etc/consul.d/server/config.json just as you did in the first host.

 The only value you need to modify on the other hosts is the IP addresses that it should attempt to connect to.
 You should make sure that it attempts to connect to the first server instead of its own IP.
 For instance, the second server in our example would have a file that looks like this: